 Languages: Arabic, Chinese, French, German, Greek, Italian, Japanese, Korean, Portuguese, Spanish, Swedish, and Thai.

 Science: Actuarial Science, Biochemistry, Biological science, Chemistry, Computer Science, Earth Science, Ecology, Food & Nutritional Science, Geology, Math, Marine Biology, Molecular Biology, Physics, Plant Science, and Statistics

 Engineering: Biomedical, Civil, Computer, Electrical, Environmental, Industrial/Manufacturing systems, and Mechanical

-Also Social Work and Law.
+Social Work and Law is also available.

 Courses can be between 3-6 HK credits and a full course load is 30 credits per semester, though students may take a minimum of 24 credits and a maximum of 36.
 Course information is available on each department's site.
 Please note that students must choose more than 50% of their classes from one faculty.